 Tiredness despite doing regular work.

-Sleep disturbances - difficulty in falling asleep or dissatisfaction in sleep.
+Sleep disturbances - difficulty in falling asleep or dissatisfaction with sleep.

 Gastric problems like acidity, constipation and bowel problems